 It is not contemplated that when an employee is medically retired from the teaching profession that she/he will return to work as an employee in the future.
 It is however acknowledged that in exceptional circumstances an employee may become medically fit to work in the teaching service.
-Where an employee who has been medically retired under any clause set out in this provision is declared medically fit by a registered medical specialist and is reemployed in any teaching position in the Education Service (as defined in section 2-of-the-State-Sector-Act10(7) of the Education and Training Act) the following shall apply:
+Where an employee who has been medically retired under any clause set out in this provision is declared medically fit by a registered medical specialist and is reemployed in any teaching position in the Education Service (as defined in section 2 of the State Sector Act) the following shall apply:

-- (a) The employee shall be entitled to sick leave in accordance with the provisions of the Holidays Act 2003 and not the provisions in the Secondary Teachers' Collective Agreement. - (b) Where employment in any teaching position in the Education Service (as defined in section 2 of the State Sector Act10(7) of the Education and Training Act) commences within a number of weeks which is less than the number of weeks of payment received by the employee under 1.8(a) the employee shall refund the difference between the number of weeks for which she/he was without employment and the number of weeks for which the payment was calculated. - (c) An employee cannot be medically retired twice for serious illness.
+- (a) The employee shall be entitled to sick leave in accordance with the provisions of the Holidays Act 2003 and not the provisions in the Secondary Teachers' Collective Agreement. - (b) Where employment in any teaching position in the Education Service (as defined in section 2 of the State Sector Act) commences within a number of weeks which is less than the number of weeks of payment received by the employee under 1.8(a) the employee shall refund the difference between the number of weeks for which she/he was without employment and the number of weeks for which the payment was calculated. - (c) An employee cannot be medically retired twice for serious illness.